ronakgh97/AI4J/README.md

 ### Core LLM Interaction APIs

 *   **Low-Level Chat API (`ChatServices_LowLevel`):** Provides direct, stateless interaction with LLM chat completion endpoints.
 Ideal for fine-grained control over requests and raw JSON payload manipulation.
 *   **High-Level Chat API (`ChatServices`):** A higher-level abstraction that simplifies building stateful chatbots by automatically managing conversational context and integrating with memory managers and prompt templates.
+It also includes functionality for generating image descriptions for multimodal messages and a `reset()` method to clear the conversation history.

 ### LLM Client & Connectivity